r-token/ryantoken.com-v3-nuxt/content/blog/second-post/index.md

 title: My second blog post
 description: A sample second blog post description for testing
 date: 2022-06-21
-image: img/career.jpeg
+image: /img/career.jpeg
 imageAlt: An image of a man climbing the corporate ladder
 tags:
-  - Career
+  - career
-  - Ideas
+  - ideas
-  - Personal
+  - personal
 ---

 This is my second blog post using Nuxt 3 and Nuxt Content